ho3einTry/kubernetes-command/README.md

 # kubernetes-command

-    # delete terminated pod but not deleted
+    # delete terminated pod but not deleted, should be force
      kubectl delete pod <PODNAME> --grace-period=0 --force --namespace <NAMESPACE>
     # delete all objects in specific namespace
         kubectl delete --all pods --namespace=foo